 A/Prof Gorayski maintains a strong interest in education, research and clinical trials.
 He is a research supervisor for training specialists and holds academic appointments as Associate Professor at the University of South Australia and Senior Lecturer in Medicine at the University of Queensland.
 A/Prof Gorayski reviews scientific papers for leading national and international medical journals and is an examiner for the Royal Australian and New Zealand College of Radiologists (RANZCR).

 A/Prof Gorayski specialises in the use of advanced technologies including volumetric modulated arc therapy (VMAT), intensity modulated radiation therapy (IMRT), image guided radiotherapy (IGRT) and stereotactic radiation therapy techniques.
-His clinical experience covers a broad range of solid tumour malignancies, with special clinical interests in brain, genitourinary, head and neck, lung, skin, breast, gastrointestinal cancers and lymphoma.
+His clinical experience covers a broad range of solid tumour malignancies, with special clinical interests in brain, genitourinary, head and neck, lung, breast, gastrointestinal cancers, lymphoma, skin cancer and melanoma.
 He sees all patients for consideration of palliative radiation therapy for metastatic cancer to maximise quality of life.